4nskarts/pwa/sql-injection/README.md

 ## Solution

-the script I used in in `union-attack2.py`.
+the script I used is in `union-attack2.py`.
 I found the number of columns using `UNION SELECT NULL--`.
 Note that some db management systems, oracle for example require a proper `FROM <TABLE>` when using Selects.
 You can use a dummy table for that.

 I automated the search for the position of the column that is compatible with the type string, and just retrieved the required string from the query

+# Lab: SQL injection UNION attack, retrieving data from other tables

+This lab contains a SQL injection vulnerability in the product category filter.
+The results from the query are returned in the application's response, so you can use a UNION attack to retrieve data from other tables.
+To construct such an attack, you need to combine some of the techniques you learned in previous labs.

+The database contains a different table called users, with columns called username and password.

+To solve the lab, perform a SQL injection UNION attack that retrieves all usernames and passwords, and use the information to log in as the administrator user.

+## Solution

+the script I used is in `union-attack3.py`, it should be self-explanatory, the technique is to just combine what we learned in the previous two labs